umutcakir/chimsource/README.md

-# ChimSource: Chimeric MS Peptide Sources
+# ChiMSource: Chimeric MS Peptide Sources

 A computational pipeline for detecting alternative chimeric and non-chimeric sources of mass spectrometry-identified peptides.